prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

  - 2 condition variables (CV), for "current" and "next" batch

- - Threads call `zil_commit`:
+ - Threads that called `zil_commit`:

-    - Assigned to "next" batch, wait on "next" batch's CV
+    - Assigned to "next batch", wait on next batch's CV

  - When "current" batch completes

-    - All threads waiting on "current" signalled, they return
+    1. All threads waiting on "current" signalled, they'd return

-    - One thread waiting on "next" signalled, becomes "writer"
+    2. One thread waiting on "next" signalled, becomes "writer"

-    - "next" and "current" CV swapped (e.g. "next" &rarr; "current")
+    3. "next" and "current" CV swapped

  - Ultimately, these two CVs are the source of original problem